 - Know the laws and regulations.
 These can differ depending on where you live, so make sure you are aware of what is legal in your area.

-- Make sure children are well supervised.
-Even “safe” fireworks, such as sparklers, need to be closely supervised.
+- Only adults should light fireworks.
+Even with “safe” fireworks, such as sparklers, children need to be closely supervised.
 Sparklers can get up to 2,000 degrees and can easily cause burns.

 - Leave the big shows to the professionals.
 Do not use explosive, canned fireworks, especially in a neighborhood or near a big crowd.

-- Never put multiple sparklers together.
+- Light fireworks one at a time.
 Putting too many sparklers together could cause a big explosion.

-- Never use your hand as a launching pad.
+- Don’t use your hand as a launching pad.
 The firework may go off before you expect it to and cause serious injury.

 - Don’t relight anything that doesn’t go off the first time.
 Wait a few minutes, then soak the firework in water to ensure it’s completely out.